moogacs/docs.buf.build/docs/reference/images.md

   // We use "import" as this matches with the protoc concept of
   // --include_imports, however import is a bit of an overloaded term.
   //
-  // This will always be set.
+  // This is always set.
   optional bool is_import = 1;
   // ModuleInfo contains information about the Buf module this file belongs to.
   //
-  // This field is optional and will not be set if the module is not known. optional ModuleInfo module_info = 2;
+  // This field is optional and is not set if the module is not known. optional ModuleInfo module_info = 2;
   // is_syntax_unspecified denotes whether the file did not have a syntax
   // explicitly specified.